wp-net/WordPressPCL/README.md

 # WordPressPCL
-This is a portable library for consuimg the WordPress REST-API in (almost) any C# application.
+This is a portable library for consuming the WordPress REST-API in (almost) any C# application.
 If you find bugs or have any suggestions, feel free to create an issue.

 ## License